Becoming The G.O.A.T.

 When you break it down, it’s not all that bad.
 When it’s in context of 20 hours a week over a ten year span, Gladwell’s rule becomes much more manageable.

-Here on JacoBLOG, I calcuate that I’m deep into my second 10,000 hour stint.
-This blog actually turns 20 in February, so I unkowingly have been following Gladwell’s rule.
+Here on JacoBLOG, I calculate that I’m deep into my second 10,000 hour stint.
+This blog actually turns 20 in February, so I unknowingly have been following Gladwell’s rule.
 I’m not sure that I’m anywhere near a G.O.A.T. blogger – that was never the goal.
 But am I better at this than I was in 2005?
 You bet.
 And I can go into the archives any time I like to embarrass myself by reading those early posts.

 But can you become the greatest at what you choose to do with that type of regimen?
 Maybe the average person couldn’t pull it off, but when you take someone with true ability and you apply 10,000 hours of practice time….well, anything can happen.